 Pierre André Sénizergues: The industry was not that big at the time.
 Skateboarding and action sports in general sometimes go really big like for skateboarding in the 70s.
 Then it plunged and came back in the 80s.

 I was thinking how do we stabilise the industry to make sure that people can be sponsored and keep skating.
 Make a career out of skateboarding.
 I always noticed that a lot of time it was based on the skateboard.
 More skateboards were sold and less skateboards were sold so everything plunged.

 I was trying to figure out what can I do to contribute to the industry by doing something that can really help.

 It came down to basically shoes.
 First I was wasn’t having fun with shoes.
 I would destroy a pair of shoes in five minutes.
 I was getting fed-up with duct taping and fixing my shoes and my friend would be the same.
 I thought maybe we can make the first skate shoes that are made for skateboarding by skateboarders.

 We can make the shoe that we need that can help everybody to skate.
 Maybe we can get people from outside the industry coming in the skate shops and buying those shoes, which would support our industry.

 At the beginning not many skate shops were carrying shoes to skate, it was mainly hardgoods.
 Basically, we tried to convince the stores with my team that they should add skate shoes too to develop their business.
 They would have more customers and it will help them out and help the whole industry.

 It was a bit of a strange decision to do this.
 It was a very complicated because I had never made shoes in my life!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Lake Forest, California using the map below!